davesnx/query-json/README.md

 ## Performance

-[This report](./benchmarks/report.md) is not a exaustive performance report of both tools, it's a bash overview of the user feedback.
-Here I don't profile each tool and trying to see what are the main bootlenecks, since I asume that both tools have the penalty of parsing a JSON file.
+[This report](./benchmarks/report.md) is not a exaustive performance report of both tools, it's a overview for the percived performance of the user.
+Here I don't profile each tool and trying to see what are the bootlenecks, since I asume that both tools have the penalty of parsing a JSON file.
+Simply run a bash script and analyze the results.

 Aside from that, **q** isn't feature parity with **jq** which is ok at this point, but **jq** contains a ton of functionality that q misses and some of the **jq** operations aren't native, are builtin with the runtime.
 In order to do a proper comparision all of this above would need to take into consideration.